 Start SQL Server MDS Workflow Integration Service.

-Create a business rule in Master Data Services that starts a workflow that is tagged with the name of your workflow handler.
+Create a business rule in Master Data Manager that starts a workflow that is tagged with the name of your workflow handler.

 Apply the business rule to a member that triggers your custom workflow.

 A custom workflow is a .NET class library assembly that implements the Microsoft.MasterDataServices.WorkflowTypeExtender.IWorkflowTypeExtender interface.
 SQL Server MDS Workflow Integration Service calls the StartWorkflow method to run your code.
 For example code that implements StartWorkflow, see Custom Workflow Example (Master Data Services).

 Follow these steps to use Visual Studio 2010 to create an assembly that SQL Server MDS Workflow Integration Service can call to handle a custom workflow:

 In Visual Studio 2010, create a new Class Library project that uses the language of your choice.
 To create a C# Class Library, select the Visual C#\Windows project types and select the Class Library template.
 Enter a name for your project, such as MDSWorkflowTest, and click OK.